-Just as housing policy can improve the physical, social, and economic condition of city residents when done right, it can destroy people and places when implemented poorly.
-For example, up until the mid-1960s, the FHA used underwriting criteria that discriminated against inner-city neighborhoods, particularly those occupied by racial minorities.
-Guidelines discouraged underwriting loans in crowded neighborhoods and older properties, both of which were more prevalent in cities than in the newly forming suburbs (Jackson, 1980).
-In addition, FHA appraisal manuals instructed loan originators to steer clear of areas with "inharmonious racial groups" and recommended that municipalities enact racially restrictive zoning ordinances as well as covenants running with the land that prohibited African-American owners (Orfield, 1975).
-The result of these policies-the redlining of inner-city neighborhoods-reduced property values, denied homeowners the capital to maintain their homes, and provided an incentive for development in the suburbs, triggering the postwar decline of central cities.
+Just as housing policy can improve the physical, social, and economic conditions of the people who live in cities when done right, it can destroy people and places when implemented poorly.
+Until the mid-1960s, FHA used underwriting criteria that discriminated against inner-city neighborhoods, particularly those occupied by racial minorities.
+Guidelines disfavored crowded neighborhoods and older properties, both of which were more prevalent in cities than in the newly forming suburbs (Jackson, 1980).
+FHA appraisal manuals instructed loan originators to steer clear of areas with "inharmonious racial groups" and recommended that municipalities enact racially restrictive zoning ordinances as well as covenants running with the land that prohibited Black owners (Orfield, 1975).
+The redlining of inner-city neighborhoods that occurred because of these policies contributed to the postwar decline of central cities by reducing property values, denying homeowners the capital to maintain their homes, and providing an incentive for development in the suburbs.

-Perhaps nowhere have we seen a more dramatic example of the harm wrongheaded housing policy can wreak on cities than in the public housing program (Schill, 1993; Schill and Wachter, 1995).
-In many, but certainly not all cities,1 public housing, rather than helping to solve urban problems, has come to symbolize them.
+Perhaps nowhere have we seen the harm wrong-headed housing policy can wreak on cities more dramatically than with the public housing program (Schill, 1993; Schill and Wachter, 1995).
+In many, but certainly not all cities, public housing, rather than helping to solve urban problems, has come to symbolize them.
 City governments, often impelled by discriminatory motives, located racially segregated public housing projects in undesirable locations.
-Frequently, HUD built these developments at extremely high densities because of the high cost of urban land.
-Suburbs often built no public housing whatsoever because of the program's voluntary nature.
-Projects often were poorly constructed and badly managed.
-Indeed, PHAs in cities such as Chicago and Philadelphia existed to serve the patronage needs of local politicians as much as the housing needs of low- and moderate-income families.
+Frequently, these developments were built at extremely high densities because of HUD's desire to economize on the high cost of urban land.
+Suburbs often built no public housing whatsoever due to the voluntary nature of the program.
+Projects were often poorly constructed and badly managed.
+Housing authorities in cities such as Chicago and Philadelphia existed as much to serve the patronage needs of local politicians as the housing needs of low- and moderate-income families.

 Congress added to the problems of public housing by requiring that the tenants be overwhelmingly the poorest of the poor.
-This admission requirement, together with income-based rents and persistent underfunding of operating expenses, caused many developments to experience severe physical and social distress.
+These admissions requirements, together with rents based upon income and persistent underfunding of operating expenses, caused many developments to experience severe physical and social distress.
 As buildings began to crumble and crime rates soared, households with resources fled.
 Intense concentrations of poverty within the walls of public housing harmed tenants as well as surrounding neighborhoods.
-Children growing up surrounded by concentrated poverty developed tenuous links to the labor market and middle-class values (Wilson, 1987).
+Children growing up in surroundings of concentrated poverty developed tenuous links to the labor market and middle-class values (Wilson, 1987).
 Surrounding neighborhoods were blighted by the presence of half-vacant, deteriorating, crime-ridden housing developments (Massey and Kanaiaupuni, 1993; Schill and Wachter, 1998).